 In order for a STA to learn the WS of another STA within the BSS, the STA may send an Information Request frame to the other STA or to the AP or PCP as defined in 10.30.1 (Information Request and Response).
+If the AP or PCP moves the TBTT, changes the duration of the beacon interval, or resets the TSF, or if the STA indicated in the Information Request’s Subject Address field changes its WS, the AP or PCP shall transmit to the STA that requested the information an unsolicited Information Response frame with the updated DMG Wakeup Schedule element.
+When transmitting the DMG Wakeup Schedule element for a STA that is in PS mode, the transmitting STA shall use a value for the BI Start Time field that points to a TBTT that is earlier, but not more than 231 microseconds minus aDMGDWSValidPeriod earlier, than the TBTT of the beacon interval during which the BI Start Time field is transmitted, so that the receiving STA can correctly identifiy the Power Management mode of the STA the WS belongs to.

 If the Information Request frame is transmitted to the AP or PCP and the STA indicated in the Information Request’s Subject Address field does not have an established WS with the AP or PCP, the AP or PCP shall set the length of the DMG Wakeup Schedule element to 0 in the Information Response frame.
-Every time the STA indicated in the Information Request’s Subject Address field changes its WS with the AP or PCP, the AP or PCP shall inform the STA that requested the information by transmitting an unsolicited Information Response frame with the updated DMG Wakeup Schedule element.

 10.2.6.3 PCP Power management mode